stanford-oval/genie-cloud/doc/thingtalk-intro.md

 [IFTTT](https://ifttt.com/) service, but provides a more powerful and flexible way to express more complicated tasks.

-Each app is composed of a list of rules, each containing a trigger, an optional list of conditions, and an action.
-The trigger determines when the action is executed, and the conditions further limit it.
+A ThingTalk program is composed of a list of _rules_.
+A rule combines a _stream_ with an action.
+The stream determines both the data to operate on and the time at which the action is executed.

 ## The Basics